arthurealike/vimconfig/README.md

 map <buffer> <F9> :w<CR>:exec '!python3' shellescape(@%, 1)`<CR>`<br>
 <buffer> <F9> <esc>:w<CR>:exec '!python3' shellescape(@%, 1)`<CR>`

-# Love2d (Löve) support
+# Love2d (Löve) & Lua support
-Biggest advantage is my config is that to launch, run love in vim by single keyboard stroke.
+Biggest advantage is my config is that to run lua scripts and launch love in vim with a single keystroke, and every time you run script, command window will be cleared.
+It works well.
 There is a [plugin](https://gist.github.com/davisdude/0f46c9c00917fc5c53bb) with 105 LOC and it is probably better solution but i didn't get the code well (i am newbie) and tried to make my own and it took only 2 lines of code.